APRNs in the U.S

-CNPs are educated and practice at an advanced level to provide care, independently, in a range of setting and in one of six described patient populations.
+CNPs are educated and practice at an advanced level to provide care in a range of settings and in one of six patient populations.
 CNPs are responsible and accountable for health promotion, disease prevention, health education and counseling as well as the diagnosis and management of acute and chronic diseases.
-They provide initial, ongoing and comprehensive care to patients in family practice, pediatrics, internal medicine, geriatrics, and women's health.
-CNPs are prepared to practice as primary care CNPs or acute care CNPs, which have separate national competencies and unique certifications.
+They provide initial, ongoing and comprehensive care to patients in family practice, pediatric, neonatal, geriatric, psych/mental health and women's health/gender-related populations.
+CNPs are prepared to practice as primary care or acute care nurse practitioners, each population has separate national competencies and unique certifications.

 Clinical Nurse Specialist (CNS)

 The Certified Registered Nurse Anesthetist is prepared to provide the full spectrum of patients' anesthesia care and anesthesia-related care for individuals across the lifespan, whose health status may range from healthy through all recognized levels of acuity, including persons with immediate, severe, or life-threatening illnesses or injury.
 This care is provided in diverse settings, including hospital surgical suites.